When it comes to needlepoint, tent stitch is a classic choice. It's perfect for filling in detailed designs, like those butterflies on the cushion.

-But did you know there are three ways to work tent stitch?
-Read on to find out how to do needlepoint using this basic technique.
+But did you know there are actually three different ways to work tent stitch?

 This is, as it sounds, just the first leg of a cross stitch.
 To work it follow the guide I gave for cross stitch, without making the return journey.

 This is probably the easiest method of working, but it does tend to distort the canvas whilst stitching is in progress.
 You may end up with a twisted or skewed project rather than a nice straight piece of work.

 As there is little thread on the back of the canvas using this stitch does not make for a very hardwearing finished item.

 Working the tent stitch in this manner creates a nice padded reverse side, but it does use more thread than half cross stitch - something to keep in mind if you are working a kit, as you may find you run out of yarn if the quantities were calculated on half cross stitch.